QFPay/docs/docs/pre-authorisation/Online Pre-Authorisation.md

 	 "cardcd": ""
 }
 ```

-## Unfreeze amount for pre-authorised transactions
+## Unfreeze amount for `PRE-AUTHORISED` transactions

->Only the non-captured (charged) amount in the transaction can be unfreezed (released back to the customer).
+>Only the non-captured (`pre-authorised amount - captured amount`) amount in the transaction can be unfreezed (released back to the customer).
 This action can only be done ONCE.

 **url** :   /trade/v1/unfreeze